Jaydee8652/EspressoBatch/README.md

 ```
 $ python3 batch_control.py
 ```
-On first usage will attempt to determine the name of the local cluster, saving it to 'location.txt' to be referenced by other scripts.
+On first run will attempt to determine the name of the local cluster, saving it to 'location.txt' to be referenced by other scripts.
 This string can be changed manually if necessary.

 Displays the current slurm queue, determines the number of previously batched calculations, and then presents the user with 3 processes to run.
 Any combination of these processes can be run through an integer input.
 ```